Get 80% off your plan for your first 3 months*

 Getting your business valued

-Valuing your business determines your company's market value using financial data, assets, and industry benchmarks.
-Professional valuation typically costs $3,000–$15,000 but ensures accurate pricing.
+A business valuation determines your company's market value using financial data, assets, and industry benchmarks.
+Professional valuation typically costs $3,000–$15,000 but ensures accurate pricing that attracts serious buyers.

 Who should handle your valuation depends on your situation:

-• Finding a new buyer: Hire a broker to help with the valuation since you'll need them to market the business anyway
+• Finding a new buyer: Hire a broker to help with the valuation since you will need them to market the business anyway.

 Three methods of business valuation